 Monday: 8:30AM – 6:00PM (with breaks & lunch), 6 – 7PM Videotape

 Each year is different.
 Learning Bowen theory is an individual process that takes time to integrate intellectually and emotionally.
 This program provides an opportunity to focus on learning a theory about emotional systems and oneself.

-The application process includes a completed application form, an application fee of $60, and an interview with the program director, Ms. Victoria Harrison.
+The application process includes a completed application form, an application fee of $60, and an interview with the program director, Mr. Douglas Murphy.
 Early acceptance is available for those who want to make their plans early.

 Admission criteria include a combination of educational background and practice in one’s profession, motivation to learn and apply Bowen theory in one’s family and field of work, and specific goals to accomplish in the program.

 For further information, contact: Mr. Douglas Murphy at 410-296-6108 or firstname.lastname@example.org.